 Does Medicare insurance cover this type of treatment?

 Medicare insurance covers only medical procedures and does not cover dental procedures such as root canal or surgical root canal treatment.

 Does Medicaid insurance cover root canal procedures?

 Medicaid insurance does not cover root canal procedures for an adult patient.
 And only covers anterior teeth for children.

 Are you in my dental network?

 We file paperwork for all dental insurance carriers.
-We are not a participating dentist in any of the dental networks so we are considered a non-participating dental provider.
+We do participate with many dental networks.
+Please contact our office to inquire about participating providers.
 We will be happy to assist you in determining the differences in cost between a participating and non-participating dental specialist.
 In our experience of filing dental insurance for our patients, we have noticed that the “out of pocket” cost differential to our patients who require specialist endodontic treatment is very similar to the out of pocket treatment costs of a “participating” practitioner.